shrishtrip/Sequent-Proof-Checker/README.md

 ## Version 1.0
 ### Goal

-Whenever a user enter the premise in a given format, along with a sequent, the code checks for its validity.
+Whenever a users enter the premise in a given format, along with a sequent, the code checks for its validity.
 It basically checks for:

-*  And introduction,elimination
+*  And introduction, elimination
 *  Or introduction
 *  Implication elimination